atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 Teletype provides a list of your past collaborators (i.e., a "buddy list" of sorts).
 Each time someone joins your portal, Teletype adds them to your list of past collaborators.
 Each time you join a portal, Teletype adds the host (and any other guests) to your list of past collaborators.

+Teletype presents your list of past collaborators sorted alphabetically by username.

 When your past collaborators have Atom open and they're signed into Teletype, they appear as "online" in your list of past collaborators.
 You can select a past collaborator (an "invitee" in this context) and invite them to join your portal.
 If you're not already hosting a portal, Teletype automatically creates a portal for your workspace.
 (Note: We probably need to draft a proposal for implementing "presence."
 Maybe that belongs in this RFC, or maybe it belongs in a separate one.)

 Inside the invitee's Atom instance, Teletype informs the invitee that you have invited them to join your portal, and Teletype asks them if they want to join it.
 If the invitee chooses to join the portal, they see a notification confirming that they've joined the portal.
 If the invitee declines to join the portal, Teletype notifies the host that the guest declined the invitation.